Yandex Cloud

 • min_level: Minimum logging level.
 This is an optional parameter.

-For more information about yandex_function properties, see this Terraform article.
+For more information about yandex_function properties, see the relevant provider documentation.

 2. Apply the changes: